sonibla/pytorch_keras_converter/README.md

 This repository is fully [PEP8](https://www.python.org/dev/peps/pep-0008/) compliant.

+When reporting issues, please specify your OS, your version of Python, versions of every dependency and if you're using a particular environment (Anaconda for example).

+You can use `pip freeze` to see versions of your Python modules.

 ## License

 This project is licensed under the [MIT License](https://tldrlegal.com/license/mit-license) - see the [LICENSE](https://github.com/sonibla/pytorch_keras_converter/blob/master/LICENSE) file for details